-Over the past several decades, both manned and unmanned scientific missions have yielded information on the structure and resources of the Moon.
-The lunar regolith has been found to contain an abundance of elements, such as iron, silicon, titanium, aluminum, and oxygen, and concentrations of water and organic compounds have been discovered in the north and south polar regions.
-In addition to these resources, the Moon receives a reliable, unlimited, and unobstructed source of energy in the form of sunlight.
-Thus the Moon has virtually all of the materials and energy needed to support large-scale industrial operations and human settlements and the next critical phase of lunar development, in-situ resource utilization (ISRU), is ready to begin.
+Over the past several decades, both manned and unmanned scientific missions have yielded knowledge of the structure and resources of the Moon.
+The lunar regolith has been found to contain an abundance of elements such as iron, silicon, titanium, aluminum, and oxygen.
+Concentrations of hydrogen (in the form of water ice) and organic compounds have been discovered in the North and South Polar Regions.
+In addition to these resources, the Moon receives a reliable, unlimited, and virtually unobstructed source of energy in the form of sunlight.
+Thus the Moon has virtually all of the materials and energy needed to establish large-scale industrial operations on the Moon and to support permanent human settlements.